-"Arrangement Agreement" means the arrangement agreement dated January 6, 2014, which includes the Plan of Arrangement among the Corporation, Pubco and Orca Mobile.
+"Arrangement Agreement" means the arrangement agreement dated January 6, 2014, which includes the Plan of Arrangement among the Corporation, Pubco and Orca Mobile, as detailed in Item 2.1 The Business - Corporate Structure.

 "Asset Agreement" means the Asset Agreement dated May 12, 2014, among Orca Mobile as purchaser, Sollensys as vendor, and the Corporation's CEO, GwanJe Woo, as covenantor, whereby Orca Mobile acquired the Invention and the Purchased Patent, as detailed in Item 2.2 The Business - Asset Agreement.